Table of Contents

 Understanding these can help guide teen mental health treatment, incorporating music therapy as a tool to support healing and recovery.

 The effects of music on the brain shape emotional and cognitive growth in teens.
 Listening to music engages the reward system, especially in youth who may be more emotionally sensitive to music.
-Some of the key brain regions affected by music include [1] [2] [3]:
+Several regions of the brain are activated when listening to music or playing an instrument, these include [1] [2] [3]:

 - Auditory cortex: Region responsible for processing auditory information (sound).